Clay Pricing Breakdown 2026: Plans, Credits, and Total Cost of Ownership

 Does Clay charge per user or per seat?

-No. All Clay plans include unlimited users.
-Pricing is based entirely on credit consumption, not team size.
+No. All Clay plans include unlimited seats.
+Pricing is based entirely on usage — Data Credits for marketplace enrichments and Actions for workflow operations — not team size.
 This makes Clay cost-effective for large teams with moderate credit needs, but expensive for small teams with heavy enrichment volume.

 What happens when you run out of Clay credits?

-You can purchase top-up credits at a 50% markup over your plan's standard rate.
-Unused credits roll over monthly, but the rollover cap is 2x your monthly allocation.
+You can purchase top-up Data Credits at roughly a 30% markup over your plan's standard rate.
+Unused Data Credits roll over monthly, but the rollover cap is 2x your monthly allocation (Actions reset monthly and do not roll over).
 If you consistently exceed your credit budget, upgrading to a higher plan tier usually costs less than buying top-ups repeatedly.

 Is Clay worth it for small sales teams?